swetha2360/Blackjack-game/README.md

 ✔️ Player can hit (draw a card) or stand (end turn)
 ✔️ Computer follows the standard Blackjack rule (hits until 17 or more)
 ✔️ Automatic winner determination

-## 🚀 Getting Started
-- Clone the repository
-- Open the Python file
-- Run the script and enjoy the game!

 ## 💡 Technologies Used
 - **Python** (random module for card dealing)